vuejs/blog/posts/vue-3-as-the-new-default.md

 TL;DR: Vue 3 will become the new default version on **February 3rd, 2022**!

+See [Actionables](/posts/vue-3-as-the-new-default.html#actionables) for potential actions required before the switch.

 ---

 ## From a Library to a Framework